WHMCS/developer-docs/modules/getting-started.md

 * **[Registrar Modules](/domain-registrars/)** - Registrar Modules, also referred to as Domain Modules, allow you to create modules to allow for the registration and management of domains within WHMCS.
 [Learn more](/domain-registrars/)

-Sample modules demonstrating usage and functionality are made available for all types of modules via the [WHMCS Github page](https://github.com/whmcs).
+Sample modules demonstrating usage and functionality are made available for all types of modules via the [WHMCS GitHub page](https://github.com/whmcs).

 ## Recommended Reading